 "She doesn't see you.
-Move, Garret, goddamn it move!
+Move, Garret.
+Goddamn it, move!
 If you wake her, it could be traumatic."
-"What the hell's happening?" he asked, seeing her go past him toward the front door.
+"What the hell's happening?" he asked.
 "Where's she going?"
 "She's dreaming!"
 "Why isn't she in her bed?"
-"She's sleepwalking, for God's sake, and it's dangerous to wake a person when they're sleepwalking."
-"But she's heading for the front door.
-Stop her!"
-"I can't ... not now.
-She's dreaming about the old church, and the woman inside."
-"I thought you were the one that had that dream," he said, his words hostile.
-"Isn't that why we're all here?"
-Shadoe ignored his sarcasm, watching each step Julita took.
-"Stay here with Lucretia," he said to the old man.
-"I'll have to follow her to make sure she doesn't hurt herself."
-"Look at the way she's dressed.
-She can't go out like that."
+"Shut up, Garret.
+If you wake her up, she might do damage to herself."
 Just before she reached the door, she shouted, "I'm coming, Mama.
 I'll be there.
 No, don't!" she screamed.
 "Wait for me!"
-All at once Julita slumped, and fell to the floor.
+All at once Julita slumped and fell to the floor.
 Shadoe rushed to her while Lucretia came to the door to see what was happening.
-She saw Shadoe kneeling beside someone on the floor.
 "What's going on?"
 Shadoe felt for a pulse, then touched her forehead, making sure she wasn't running a fever.
 "She's okay," he said, pushing her hair out of her face.
 Then he picked her up in his arms and carried her toward the stairs.
 Seeing Lucretia, he paused.
-"Lucretia ... what the hell ... go back into the kitchen.
+"Lucretia, what the hell, go back into the kitchen.
 When I get back I'll help you upstairs.
-I just have to...."
-"What's wrong with her?"
-Lucretia asked timidly.
-Then she stepped up and began stroking her face.
-"My baby, what's wrong with my baby?"
+I just have to-" "My baby," Lucretia crooned, "what's wrong with my baby?"
 Shadoe and Garret's eyes met in a knowing look, then Shadoe turned back to Lucretia.
 "Don't worry about her, she's just sleeping.
 You just take care of yourself right now, okay?"
 "You're sure?" she asked, then shivered, her teeth chattering.
-"Ohhh ... s-someone must be walking over my grave."
-"I'd like to walk over your godda--" "Garret!"
+"Ohhh, ssomeone must be walking over my grave."
+"I'd like to walk over your godda-" "Garret!"
 Shadoe shouted, then shot him a scathing look.

 "And you," Garret began, his deep, grumbling voice speaking to Shadoe with authority.
-"When you get her to bed I want to see you in the library."
-Shadoe's nostrils flared with anger, then said, "I'll be there as soon as I have the two women down."
+"After you get her to bed, I want to see you in the library."
+Shadoe's nostrils flared with anger.
+"I'll be there as soon as I have the two women down."
 "I want you there immediately," Garret snapped.